aaronsheldon/albertahealthservices/21779/ScopeofWork.md

 # Request 21779

 ## Overview
-The Alberta's Tomorrow Project is requesting vital statistics and pharmacy dispensing information be retrieved for a selected cohort of subjects enrolled in the project.
+The [Alberta's Tomorrow Project](https://myatp.ca/) is requesting vital statistics and community pharmacy dispensing information be retrieved for a selected cohort of subjects enrolled in the project.

+## Objectives
+The overall objective of the design of this project is to engineer a transparent, reliable, and reproducible solution that is supported in an enterprise production environment and accounts for the most reasonable dominant factors beyond the scope of the project.
+The project will seek to fulfill the following design principles:

+* There is an *intent to use* log of submitted data for each user and project; specifically provincial healthcare numbers.
+* The submitted data is out of range; specifically provincial healthcare numbers.
+* The submitted data contains duplicates; specifically provincial healthcare numbers.
+* The source data has records with fields that are inconsistent with respect to internal comparison within the record.
+* The source data has been filtered appropriately with respect to the request; specifically returning only prescription products registered with [Health Canada](https://health-products.canada.ca/dpd-bdpp/index-eng.jsp).
+* Each record in the supplied data has a physical interpretation that is not confounded by the adminstrative transactions of data capture; specifically:
+  * Vital statistics is not confounded by multiple revisions and recordings of the vital statistics data set, and is supplied as one record per deceased person as identified by:
+    * The provincial healthcare number of the deceased person.
+  * Community pharamacy dispensing is not confounded by the pharmacy submitting the data of a single dispensed product over multiple transactions, and is supplied as one record per dispensed product as identified by:
+    * The provincial healthcare number of the recipient.
+    * The date of dispensing.
+    * The location of dispensing.
+    * The product dispensed as identifierd by the triple of:
+      * The Health Canada registration of the product, as indicated by the Drug Identification Number.
+      * The intended use of the product, as indicated by the [Anatomical Therapeutic Chemical classification code](https://www.whocc.no/atc_ddd_index/).
+      * The form of the product, as indicated by the units of measurement of the dispensed product.
+ * The solution is hosted in an enterprise production environment that facilitates collaboration, succession management, transparency, security, accountability, reliability, and reproducibility:
+   * The solution must provide supervised and strictly specified authentication against enterprise identity managment.
+   * The solution must provide providence, chain of custody, and certification of authenticity of the supplied data.
+   * The solution must provide a logical connection and reference between the deliver and implementation and the design and specification.

 ## Inclusion/Exclusion Criteria
 The request will be restricted to the following information:

 * Include only information about subjects in the submitted cohort.
 * Include only vital statistics up to March 31, 2018.
-* Include only pharmacy dispensing events occuring between April 1, 2008 and March 31, 2018.
+* Include only community pharmacy dispensing events occuring between April 1, 2008 and March 31, 2018.
-* Include only pharmacy dispensing events with both a valid DIN registration and ATC code.
+* Include only community pharmacy dispensing events with both a valid DIN registration and ATC code.

 ## Requirments
 The following information is required from the stakeholders: